gdsfactory/gdsfactory/docs/routing.rst

  - `u_bundle_indirect`, banks of ports with indirect U-turns

 Each of these cases can either be directly.
-Another option is to call `routing/connect_bundle.py:connect_bundle`
+Another option is to call `routing/get_bundle.py:get_bundle`

-Connect bundle acts as a high level entry point.
+Get bundle acts as a high level entry point.
 Based on the angle configurations of the banks of ports, it decides which sub-routine to call between:

  - `link_optical_ports`